 Homeopaths use various homeopathic remedies to treat STDs.
-However, no scientific studies have looked homeopathy for this purpose.
+However, no scientific studies have investigated homeopathy for this purpose.
 An experienced homeopath would consider each individual case and may recommend treatments to address both the underlying constitution and the specific symptoms of the STD.

 Some types of STDs often come back.
 Some can cause permanent damage to the reproductive organs and infertility.
 Having other STDs increases the risk for becoming infected with HIV.
 Some bacteria may become resistant to the antibiotics used to treat some STDs.

 Depending on the type of STD you have, your health care provider may want to see you for follow-up visits to be sure the disease has not come back, or to continue your treatment.
 If you are pregnant, an STD can cause serious complications for your unborn baby.
 Your provider will discuss treatment options with you.